The Ultimate In Birding Tours

 Birdquest has operated Borneo birding tours in Malaysia since 1987.

-Accommodation & Road Transport: In Sarawak, we will mostly use simple but comfortable homestay accommodation, while at Paya Maga we will stay for two nights in a simple but quite comfortable camp set up by our local outfitters (the tents are actually pitched inside cabins and are available for either twin or single occupancy).
-The hotel at Kota Kinabalu is of good quality.
-At Trus Madi the lodge is comfortable, medium-grade accommodation.
-Road transport is by small coach or minibus/passenger van and by 4×4 vehicles in some parts of Sarawak.
-Roads in Sabah are good, but bad in some areas in Sarawak.
+Accommodation & Road Transport: The hotel at Kota Kinabalu is of good quality.
+At Trus Madi the lodge is surprisingly good for such a remote accommodation, being simple but comfortable accommodation with shared bathrooms.
+The hotel and guesthouse accommodation at Ranau, Tambunan and Beaufort is comfortable medium grade.
+At Telupid the hotel is rather simple.
+In Sarawak, we will mostly use simple but comfortable homestay accommodation, while at Paya Maga we will stay overnight in a simple but quite comfortable camp set up by our local outfitters (the tents are actually pitched inside cabins and are available for either twin or single occupancy).
+Road transport is by small coach or minibus/passenger van and by 4×4 vehicles in some areas.
+Roads range from good to bad.

 Walking: The walking effort during our Sabah Pheasants and Sarawak birding tour is mostly easy, occasionally moderate.
-The hike up to our campsite at Paya Maga during the Sarawak extension is mostly moderate grade, but a bit more demanding in places.
+The hike up to our campsite at Paya Maga is mostly moderate grade, but a bit more demanding in places.
 There will be plenty of time to cover the ground.
+Those taking the Friendly Bush Warbler extension have to contend with a relatively short (one hour plus) but steep hike on a trail with large natural steps up and down in the dwarf forest.
+You will need a trekking pole unless you are unusually fit.

 Climate: At low altitudes, mostly hot, dry and sunny, but overcast and rainy weather is not infrequent.
 At higher altitudes conditions are similar but temperatures range from warm to cool.
 It is often very humid.